 How many sessions will I need?

 All new clients who are seeing me for issues that are chronic and long term book a minimum of 3 sessions to start.
 Where we go from there depends on what happens after your first 3 sessions.
-My "services and rates" page explains how the new client 3 packs work down at the bottom of that page.
+My "services, rates and 3 packs" page explains how the new client 3 packs work down at the bottom of that page.
 This does not mean that 3 sessions is all that you need.
 What it does mean, is that you should know after a minimum of 3 whether or not the treatments are helping.
 If the first 3 did help, plan on 4-6 treatments, one treatment a week total, including the initial 3.
 After that, maintenance is once a month if you wish to be on a preventative program.

 Why do I sometimes feel worse after my first session?
 Why do the results of my first session sometimes only last a couple of days?